fattihkoca/vuejs-title/README.md

 npm install vuejs-title --save
 ```

-You have two ways to setup `vuejs-plugin`:
+You have two ways to setup `vuejs-title`:

 #### CommonJS (Webpack/Browserify)